 Third-Party Risks for SaaS

-Real-time visibility and insights into risks introduced by connected third- and fourth-party applications.
+Real-time visibility and insights into risks introduced by connected applications.

 CHALLENGE

-Third- and fourth-party connected apps are everywhere—and growing fast.
+SaaS applications are all connected and intertwined.
 These extensions and integrations often request excessive permissions and operate outside of IT’s visibility.
 Without clear oversight, organizations risk data exposure, privilege abuse, and supply chain compromise.

 AppOmni provides the telemetry and tools, combined with posture and identity centric analysis to efficiently prioritize and respond to SaaS security threats.